Tulsa man handed 20 years in federal prison for sex crimes

 Moore's crimes were detailed in a news release from the U.S. Attorney's Office for the Northern District of Oklahoma.

 On May 5, 2020, Moore broke into a home on South Florence Avenue, masturbated in a 14-year-old girl's room and tried to get her to go to the bathroom with him.
-When the victim resisted, he slung ejaculate toward the victim then left the residence.
+When the victim resisted, he slung ejaculate toward her and then left the residence.

 On Nov.
 8, 2020, he broke into a home on South Urbana Place.
 A child saw the intruder and screamed, causing Moore to flee.
-The mother of the child told investigators Moore had been in her back yard and looked into her windows at other times starting in October 2020, according to the news release.
+The child's mother told investigators Moore had been in her backyard and looked into her windows at other times starting in October 2020, according to the news release.

 On Dec.
 13, 2020, Moore broke into a home on South Evanston Avenue and attempted to rape a woman who had been sleeping inside.
 As Moore covered her mouth, the victim bit his right hand, and he fled.